 After Uvalde, holiday weekend sees shootings nationwide

 CHICAGO (AP) — Even as the nation reeled over the massacre of 19 children and two teachers at an elementary school in Uvalde, Texas, multiple mass shootings happened elsewhere over the Memorial Day weekend in areas both rural and urban.
-Still, single-death incidents accounted for most gun fatalities.
+Single-death incidents still accounted for most gun fatalities.

 Gunfire erupted in the predawn hours of Sunday at a festival in the town of Taft, Oklahoma, sending hundreds of revelers scattering and customers inside the nearby Boots Café diving for cover.
 Eight people ages 9 to 56 were shot, and one of them died.